Bratz Kidz: Spooky Stories

 Sasha - Meygan, Yasmin and Sasha go to the hall of mirrors at a carnival.
 Sasha accidentally lets her doppelganger out of a mirror when Yasmin and Meygan leave.
 Then Sasha gets frightened of the doppelganger, who taunts her.
 She runs through the carnival and then sees her friends again, but her doppelganger pushes them out of the way.
 Then Sasha gets trapped in the mirror.

 Cloe - Cloe wants a puppy, so her parents tell her if she does a good job dog-sitting Mrs. Winters' dog Taco, she can have her own puppy.
 Cloe gets a shock when she gets the dog back home and finds out he can talk, but Taco is also very manipulative and mischievous, he forces Cloe to order a pizza for him and sleep on the floor.
 Cloe brings Taco back to Mrs. Winters.
 Finally, Cloe gets a puppy, who's strongly implied to be just as mischievous as Taco.

 Meygan - Meygan's older sister, Tanya and her friend Callie take her to the carnival, but boss her around and only do the things they want to do.
 Meygan is asked to be the volunteer for a magic show, and she wishes for everyone to go away because she is annoyed.
-However, her wish comes true and she finds she's the only one at the carnival.
+However, her wish comes true, and she finds she's the only one at the carnival.
 Then Meygan gets frightened by the many clowns and the fact the ride she always wanted to go to never ends now.
 Changing her mind on how she wanted to be alone, she goes back to where the magic show was.
 Then she makes up a spell on the spot, and everyone appears.

-Yasmin - Yasmin goes to the mall to buy her friend Dana a birthday present, but ends up buying a charm bracelet for herself instead.
-The bracelet haunts Yasmin and reappears no matter how many times she takes it off.
+Yasmin - Yasmin goes to the mall to buy her friend Dana a birthday present but ends up buying a charm bracelet for herself instead.
+The bracelet haunts Yasmin and reappears no matter how many times she gets rid of it.
 Then Yasmin discovers she should get rid of her charm bracelet.
 Later at Dana's house, Yasmin gives Dana the charm bracelet, Dana thinks the bracelet is perfect for her because she always loses jewelry.
 Unlike Yasmin, she loves the bracelet.

 Jade - Cloe, Yasmin, Sasha, and Jade go to the carnival to go on a ghost train-like ride.
 Jade is rude to the others and insists she is not scared.
 Once inside the ride, she spoils it for the others by telling them everything is fake.
 Then, Cloe, Sasha, and Yasmin turn into monsters, and Jade realizes she must escape the ride.
 Jade runs away, being chased by monsters, but discovers that the monsters can only move when she does, and she distracts them with a dance.
 Then she runs away from the monsters and gets back to the doom buggy, screaming and closing her eyes.
 Finally, Cloe, Yasmin, and Sasha, who are humans again, comfort Jade, and the ride is over.